 The community fund conditioned funding on promoting a community project in Gimel, and Gvanim decided to get involved with a service they use themselves—a nursery.
 With municipal and Ministry of Education assistance, they turned the neighbourhood’s most failing nursery into its most desired.
-So popular that not all members of their growing community—currently 45 families—got a place for their children (interviews 6.1.19, 28.1.19, 17.2.19 & 4.3.19).
+So popular that not all members of their growing community—currently 45 families—got a place for their children (Interviews 6.1.19, 28.1.19, 17.2.19 & 4.3.19).
 Other projects included a playroom for young families and the mapping of local infrastructure needs.

 Their current project is the local religious school.
-As most of the original group members left Gimel when their children reached school age, the need became acute: ‘to last long here and enable more families to come and stay, we need to care for our needs here and now as families’ (G., community CEO, 28.1.19).
+As most of the original group members left Gimel when their children reached school age, the need became acute: “To last long here and enable more families to come and stay, we need to care for our needs here and now as families” (G., community CEO, 28.1.19).
 As Gimel’s population aged, local primary schools shrank constantly.
 One school closed, another became a Jewish-Arab school, predominantly serving non-local population, and the two remaining schools—one secular and the other religious—were facing closure, reaching year groups of one digit pupil numbers.
 Declining physical state, violence and poor schooling led anyone who could to school their children elsewhere.
 Gvanim, in collaboration with the school and authorities, came up with an improvement plan and convinced nursery parents to register their children there.
-While the headmaster sounded hopeful at this intervention (interview, 11.2.19), Gvanim members doubted the school’s ability to achieve a significant turning point in time for them to send their own children there.
+While the headmaster sounded hopeful at this intervention (Interview, 11.2.19), Gvanim members doubted the school’s ability to achieve a significant turning point in time for them to send their own children there.
 They are aware that the primary school level will determine the next phase of neighbourhood change and their own decision to stay or leave (on the links between gentrification and education see Quarles and Butler, 2018).
 Time is pressing.
-Most families from the original group had already left due to education concerns and lack of suitable housing for middle-class professionals with growing families, in a neighbourhood with a student-oriented housing market (interviews, 28.1.19 & 31.3.19).
+Most families from the original group had already left due to education concerns and lack of suitable housing for middle-class professionals with growing families, in a neighbourhood with a student-oriented housing market (Interviews, 28.1.19 & 31.3.19).